Do you have the practice of noticing the color codes on the items that you buy from the market or in the stores?

 - Black refers to purely chemical

 - Red refers to chemical composition and natural

 The colored squares that appear on the toothpaste tubes have no connection actually.
 They are ‘eye marks’, used in the process of manufacturing.
-They represent the packets position to be folded or cut for the interlocking unit’s stream that functions at good speed that the makings should be visible in light beam sensors.
+They represent the position of the packet to be folded or cut for the interlocking unit’s stream that functions at a good speed that the makings should be visible in light beam sensors.

 Tip: An important tip is to know the toothpaste content, go through the ingredients information given and not to follow such myths.